innobraingmbh/markitdown/README.md

 php artisan vendor:publish --tag="markitdown-config"
 ```

-3. Run the installation command:
+3. Run the installation command if you want the package to manage your `markitdown` installation:

 ```bash
 php artisan markitdown:install